 may_be_missing property to true if either of the following conditions are met:

-No state changing tracking event has been received for that shipment within 12 hours of the shipment being registered with REACT (as recorded in the
+No state changing tracking event has been received for that shipment within 12 hours of the shipment being registered with Track (as recorded in the

 created_on property) OR within 12 hours of the